georiot/wordpress-plugin/amazon-link-engine/trunk/readme.txt

 Once signed up, add and manage your Associates IDs for each of the Amazon affiliate programs you’ve signed up for within the Geniuslink Dashboard.
 Once your IDs are added, the Amazon Link Engine will automatically add the correct Associates ID per country for each click.

-* *Note:* The Amazon Link Engine WordPress plugin is completely free to use and will always globalize your links for you.
+* *Note:* The Amazon Link Engine WordPress plugin is free to use and will always localize your links without a paid account.
 However, in order to earn international affiliate commissions and take advantage of the in-depth reporting, **you must have a Geniuslink account**.
 By default, Geniuslink’s Associates IDs will be used until you have connected your account and added your own via the Geniuslink Dashboard.

 = How is Geniuslink different? =